3osmic/Wake-Tech-Parking-Lot-Mobile-App/README.md

 4. Then you should be in the app.

 ### Uninstalling the Software
+- In order to uninstall the app all you need to do is navigate to the extracted project folder and delete it.

 ### Troubleshooting

+**Common Installation Issues**

+If you encounter problems during the installation of the WakePark app, follow these steps to resolve common issues:

+#### Problem 1: Cannot Download the App
+1. Error messages saying "Unable to Download" or "Download Failed."
+2. Download does not start or gets stuck.

+#### Solutions:
+1. **Check Network Connection:**
+    - Ensure your device is connected to a stable internet connection.
+Switch between Wi-Fi and mobile data to check if the issue is related to a specific network.

+2. **Check Storage Space:**
+    - Ensure your device has sufficient storage space for the app.
+Clear out unnecessary files or apps to make room.

+3. **Restart Your Device:**
+    - Sometimes, simply restarting your device can resolve underlying issues that affect app downloads.

+#### Problem 2: Installation Stalls or Freezes
+1. Installation progress bar does not move for an extended time.
+2. The app begins to install but does not complete.

+#### Solutions:
+1. **Force Stop the App Store:**
+    - On iOS, double-tap the Home button and swipe up on the App Store to close it.
+On Android, go to Settings > Apps > App Store > Force Stop.

+2. **Clear Cache (Android Only):**
+    - Go to Settings > Apps > Google Play Store > Storage > Clear Cache.

+3. **Restart Installation:**
+    - After performing the above steps, try reinstalling the app from the App Store or Google Play Store.

+#### Problem 3: App Won't Open After Installation
+1. The app crashes immediately after opening.
+2. The app does not respond after tapping the icon.

+#### Solutions:
+1. **Check for Updates:**
+    - Ensure that your device's operating system and the app are up to date.
+Developers often release updates to fix bugs that cause crashing.

+2. **Reinstall the App:**
+    - Uninstall the app, then reinstall it from the App Store or Google Play Store.
+This can fix corrupted installations.

+3. **Contact Support:**
+    - If problems persist, contact WakePark support for further assistance.
+Provide details about the issue and any error messages you've seen.

+#### Problem 4: Error Messages During Installation
+1. Receiving specific error codes or messages during the installation process.

+#### Solutions:
+1. **Search for Error Codes:**
+     - Use a search engine to look up specific error codes or messages you receive for detailed troubleshooting steps.

+2. **Update Device Software:**
+    - Install any available updates for your device’s operating system, as some apps require the latest version to function properly.

+3. **Consult the FAQ or Support:**
+    - Check the WakePark app FAQ for any known issues with solutions or contact support directly for help.

 ### Contact and Support
 For additional support, please do not hesitate to contact any of the following developers: